 - Critical Infrastructure Vulnerability Assessments

-Regional Directors and Protective Security Advisors (PSAs) are on-site critical infrastructure and vulnerability assessment specialists deployed in 50 states and Puerto Rico.
-They coordinate vulnerability assessments and training, support incident management, and provide a vital communication channel between state and local officials, private sector owners and operators, and the Department.
+Protective Security Advisors (PSAs) are on-site critical infrastructure and vulnerability assessment specialists deployed in all 50 states and Puerto Rico.
+They coordinate voluntary vulnerability assessments and training, support incident management, and provide a vital communication channel between state and local officials, private sector owners and operators, and the Department.
 PSAs also play a pivotal role in the Office of Infrastructure Protection’s initiative to increase critical infrastructure protection and resilience on a regional level.
-Learn more.

 PSAs also support development of the national risk picture by identifying, assessing, monitoring, and minimizing risk to critical infrastructure at the state, local, and regional level.